gol-d-inesh/Rossmann_Sales_Prediction_ML_Project/README.md

 4. Model Selection, Training and Hyperparamaters Tuning
    Split the preprocessed data into training and testing sets to evaluate model performance.
 Implement multiple machine learning algorithms, including linear regression, decision trees, and random forest with regression techniques Evaluated model performance using metrics such as R-squared score, means square error, and root mean square error Employed regularization techniques, including Lasso, Ridge, to enhance model performance.
 ---
-**Result**
+**🎉 Result**
-    After thorough experimentation with various machine learning the XGBoost model emerged as the top-performing model for sales prediction.
+- After thorough experimentation with various machine learning the XGBoost model emerged as the top-performing model for sales prediction.
 It achieved an impressive R2 score of around 97.5%** on the training data and maintained 95% on the test dataset.
-The model displayed lower Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) values compared to other models, indicating superior predictive accuracy.
+- The model displayed lower Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) values compared to other models, indicating superior predictive accuracy.
 Consistent performance across multiple evaluation metrics, including R2 score, MSE, and RMSE, suggests robust generalization.
-Residuals analysis revealed well-behaved residuals with mean and median values close to zero, affirming the model's ability to capture underlying data patterns effectively This project showcases the effective utilization of data analysis, feature engineering, and machine learning techniques to solve a real-world forecasting problem.
+- Residuals analysis revealed well-behaved residuals with mean and median values close to zero, affirming the model's ability to capture underlying data patterns effectively.
+This project showcases the effective utilization of data analysis, feature engineering, and machine learning techniques to solve a real-world forecasting problem.
 The insights gained from the analysis provide valuable information for decision-making within the retail industry.

 ---
 **🏷️ Tags**